0

 - **Politics:**

-- Ruled by Tsar Ferdinand I, authoritarian monarchy.
+- Ruled by Tsar Ferdinand I, an authoritarian monarchy.

-- After losing territories in the Balkan Wars (1912-1913) after wars with Serbia and Greece, dissatisfaction increased.
+- After the Balkan Wars (1912-1913), territory was taken away after wars with Serbia and Greece, and dissatisfaction increased.

-- With the support of Germany and the Ottoman Empire, it entered the war in 1915 as a Central Power (Germany, Austria-Hungary, Ottoman Empire).
+- With the support of Germany and the Ottoman Empire, it joined the Central Powers (Germany, Austria-Hungary, Ottoman Empire) in 1915.

 - **Economy:**

-- Strengthened economic cooperation with Germany due to the war.
+- Economic cooperation with Germany strengthened due to the war.

 - **Society:**